Chao-Xi/jxazurebook/docs/az305/5az305_summary.md

 ![Alt Image Text](../images/az305_5_8.png "Body image")

-### Conditional Access
+### 1-17 Conditional Access

-**Conditional Access **provides an extra layer of security before allowing authenticated users to access data or other assets.
+**Conditional Access** provides an extra layer of security before allowing authenticated users to access data or other assets.

 Conditional Access is implemented via **Conditional Access policies**, which are **a set of rules** that specify the **conditions** under which sign-ins are **evaluated and allowed.**

 For example, you can create a **Conditional Access policy** that states:

-""If the user account name is a member of a group for users that are assigned the Exchange, user, password, security, SharePoint, or global administrator roles, **require MFA before allowing access.'**
+If the user account name is a member of a group for users that are assigned the Exchange, user, password, security, SharePoint, or global administrator roles, **require MFA before allowing access.'**

 **This policy enables MFA enforcement based on group membership,** simplifying the process compared to configuring MFA for individual users when roles change.